-Article 11 Master's examination
+Article 11 Bachelor's examination

-- 1. After all examination components have been administered, the results of the master's examination will be determined by the Board of Examiners. - 2.
-To pass the master's examination, the student must:
+- 1. After all examination components have been administered, the results of the examination will be determined by the Board of Examiners. - 2.
+To pass the bachelor examination, the student must: - a.
+Receive a grade of 6.0/10 or higher for all exams/assessments. - b.
+Receive a grade of 6.0/10 or higher for the bachelor's thesis.

-- a. receive a grade of 6.0/10 or higher for all exams/assessments. - b. receive a grade of 6.0/10 or higher for the master's thesis. - 3.
-If a student has studied for a period longer than six years or when doubts are raised by examiners or project coordinators whether the student has achieved certain intended learning outcomes, the Board of Examiners can launch an investigation into whether the student has mastered all intended learning outcomes, and if not, deny finalizing examination.
+3. If a student has studied for a period longer than six years or when doubts are raised by examiners or project coordinators whether the student has achieved certain intended learning outcomes, the Board of Examiners can launch an investigation into whether the student has mastered all intended learning outcomes, and if not, deny finalizing examination.